 There are many different types of solid state storage devices that use NAND flash, including SSDs used in PCs and other client devices, data centers and enterprise applications and eMMC and UFS used in smartphones and other smart devices.
 These different types of storage devices are developed using different types of specialized controllers, which enable the storage device to communicate with the host device according to the protocol defined for the specific interface.
 For example, PCIe NVMe SSDs require controllers that can interface according to the NVMe data transfer protocol for the PCIe data transfer system within a PC or server and UFS devices require controllers that can interface with the smartphone host device according to the UFS protocol.
-The storage device must deliver performance standards specified for the storage type according to the interface protocol and storage device operating performance relating to required metrics that include data transfer rates, IOPS (input/output operations per second), latency and stability.
+The storage device must deliver performance standards specified for the storage type according to the interface protocol and storage device performance is delivered by the controller utilized.
+Furthermore, controllers are often configured by OEMs to deliver optimized storage device operating performance relating to required metrics that include data transfer rates, IOPS (input/output operations per second), latency and stability.

 In addition to providing the defining interface for a storage device and delivering specified performance requirements, the controller importantly must also manage NAND flash used in the storage device to: (i) ensure data reliability in NAND flash by detecting and correcting bit errors caused by read/write disturbance and adjacent cell interference; (ii) ensure data integrity in NAND flash by mapping bad blocks and preventing bad blocks from being used for storing data; (iii) maximize the life of NAND flash with wear-leveling algorithms which spread out the use of the memory array and equalize the use of all the memory cells; (iv) enhance the sequential and random read and write performance of NAND flash by utilizing multiple-plane architecture, interleaving, or other technologies; and (v) prevent data loss during sudden, unexpected host device power failures with advanced power cycling solutions.
-NAND flash from different vendors and from different generations of technology in terms of multi-level cell architecture (for example, 2-bits per cell, 3-bits per cell) designed for 3D NAND flash at different layer stacking (for example, 64 layer, 72 layer, 92/96 layer) have different performance characteristics, which require different controller technology to provide suitable NAND flash management.
+NAND flash from different vendors and from different generations of technology in terms of multi-level cell architecture (for example, 2-bits per cell, 3-bits per cell and 4-bits per cell) designed for 3D NAND flash at different layer stacking (for example, 64 layer, 72 layer, 92/96 layer) have different performance characteristics, which require different controller technology to provide suitable NAND flash management.